AndersDeath/diary2/000-current.md

 # 31 May - Freitag - Berlin - 617 Tag der Einwanderung - Hot Sunny

 Finaly day with XU was nice.
+We spend nice time in the office I returned all equipment and in general everything wen smoothly.